SAPS Plant Science Summer School

 The Summer School also provides time and space in a collaborative environment to reflect on your biology teaching.
 We will support you to develop and produce short teaching resources, inspired by the sessions, to be hosted on the SAPS website and promoted at events throughout the following year.
 You will leave with a personalised action plan to help support you in taking your learnings forward into your planning, teaching and leadership in your school.

 Over the academic year following the Summer School we will meet online as a group (roughly once every half term) to continue to support you in your work as plant-positive teachers.
-New for 2024-5, we hope that these sessions will provide continued inspiration and motivation within a community of like-minded professionals.
+We hope that these sessions will provide continued inspiration and motivation within a community of like-minded professionals.
 They will also give you the opportunity to influence the work of SAPS as we move forward with new projects, particularly as we look to support potential curriculum changes.

 Course outcomes